-If the device is locked using a four-digit passcode, then there are few tools available which could break this passcode.
+If the device is locked using a four-digit passcode, then there are few tools available that could break this passcode.

-IP-BOX device does the similar task for more information you can visit the URL
+The IP-BOX device does a similar task for more information you can visit the URL

-It is supported for the devices up to IOS version 8.1.2.
+IP-BOX is supported for devices up to IOS version 8.1.2.
 This kit contains Box, iPhone cable, USB cable, IP-BOX software used to configure patterns and using that IP-BOX firmware can be updated.

 IP-BOX once connected to the iPhone as shown in below figure, it would send predefined passcodes to the phones.
 These codes are from 0000 to 9999.
-Below screenshot shows detected passcode of iPhone using IP-BOX
+The screenshot below shows the detected passcode of the iPhone using IP-BOX

 Performing Bruteforce attack on iPhone at springboard level could lead to wiping data within the phone.
 But this protection mechanism is not getting applied at kernel extension.
 Some tools can access the forensic workstation on which iPhone is connected and could perform brute force attack by accessing pairing key through an escrow file to decrypt phone.

-To perform this examiner could follow below steps
+To perform this examiner could follow the steps below:

 - Connect iPhone to the Mac system